RN PRELICENSURE ASSOCIATE DEGREE

 HEALTH RECORDS & PHYSICAL REQUIREMENTS FOR BOTH RN AND VN PRELICENSURE PROGRAMS:

 What happens after applicants pass the entrance test?
-After passing the entrance test and submitting required health and physical requirements, the faculty and Program Director will review applications to determine the students qualified to be admitted for each class.
-Applicants are notified of their selection or non-selection by email.
+What happens after applicants pass the entrance test?
+After passing the entrance test and submitting required health and physical requirements, the faculty and Program Director will review applications, determine the students qualified to be admitted for each class, and notify applicants of their selection or non-selection.

 Beginning with classes from June 2023, the tuition fees are: